apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 <Set name="url">jdbc:mysql://db:3306/turbine</Set>
 ```

-## Build Services
+## Build Services Details

 The app service uses later a volume, which maps to the local maven repository, which you may need/not need.
 The db service uses mysql-latest (currently 8.x), you may replace it with a fixed release tag.

-If previously build, you may want to delete all volumes (this will delete all tables in /var/lib/mysql) and containers
+If previously build, you may want to delete all volumes (this will delete all tables in /var/lib/mysql monted in volume db_data_<project>) and containers

     docker-compose down -v